linkerd/rfc/design/0005-circuit-breaking.md

 they use two terms - "Circuit Breaking" and "Outlier Detection", which I feel seems inter-related upto some extent and can be merged into single.
 Envoy supports both cluster-wide as well as per-proxy outlier detectors.

+### Out of Scope

+[out-of-scope]: #out-of-scope

+1. Since circuit breaking needs to be handled per protocol, we will leave transport and network layers errors for now.
+That means any connection errors would be won't be triggering the circuit breaking.
+We can revisit the same in future.

 ### Unresolved questions